Nate Freiman: San Diego Padres (2009–12)

-Houston Astros organization (2013)
+Houston Astros (2013)

 The Houston Astros picked Freiman for $50,000 with the top pick in the second round of the Rule 5 draft in December 2012, and added him to their 40-man roster.
 If they didn't keep Freiman on their 25-man roster for the entire season, they were required to offer him back to the Padres for $25,000.

 Kevin Goldstein, the Astros’ director of pro scouting, observed, "He destroys left-handed pitching."
 Astros manager Bo Porter said:

 You're sitting in the stands and you can see he's a big guy, but when I walked up to him for the first time face-to-face, I go, 'Wow, this is a big man.'
 He's big, but he has a really good swing.
 It's not like a big guy.
 It's short, compact.
 It's not just the home runs.
 The guy has a pretty good idea how to hit.

 Freiman went to spring training with the Astros in 2013.
 As late as March 22, Brian T. Smith of the Houston Chronicle thought there was a strong chance he would make the team's opening day roster.

 Although the Astros initially planned to include Freiman on their 2013 major league team, they ran into a logjam at first base.
 After drafting Freiman, they signed veteran slugger first baseman/designated hitter Carlos Peña to a guaranteed contract and acquired first baseman/designated hitter Chris Carter from Oakland, and incumbent Brett Wallace was expected to be their everyday first baseman for the season.
 Consequently, they decided they didn't have room for Freiman and placed him on waivers.